pedersen-fisheries-lab/sspm/README.md

 12. Once data has been smoothed, we can assemble a `sspm` model object, using one dataset of type biomass, one dataset of type predictor and (optionnaly) a dataset of type catch.
-If we want to use a

 ``` r
 sspm_model <- sspm(biomass = biomass_smooth_w_catch,